nerolation/Related-Work-Analyser/README.md

 ### Springer-style papers

 Add "springer" to the file name of the Springer paper to indicate not looking for the default IEEE reference style, but for Springer-style references.
+For ACM papers or any other paper that may not work add "non_ieee" to the filename.

 ### Example Output